raysinensis/SCoreRust/README.md

-# SCoreRust
-Single Cell Pathway Scoring powered by Rust
+# SCoreRust, Single Cell Pathway Scoring powered by Rust

 Speed can be workflow altering.
 By reimplementing pathway (KEGG/Reactome) scoring algorithms for single cell sequencing, higher analysis throughput, richer insights, and better interactivity can be achieved.